" Our career is, to us, more than just a profession. It's a passion. Ever since we were young, we have been enamoured by Art ".

-RARITY GALLERY is a contemporary art gallery established by Vassilis Matsaidonis and Christos Nikolaou in 1994 in the center of Mykonos providing a space to discover emerging, mid-career and internationally renowned artists.
+RARITY GALLERY is a contemporary Art gallery established by Vassilis Matsaidonis and Christos Nikolaou in 1994 in the center of Mykonos providing a space to discover emerging, mid-career and internationally renowned artists.

-We are inspired by the creativity of artists and focusing to contribute to the artistic and cultural scene by exhibiting for the first time in Greece selected artworks from a diverse array of marquee living artists such as:
+We are inspired by the creativity of artists and focusing to contribute to the Art scene by exhibiting for the first time in Greece insightfully selected artworks from a diverse array of established living artists such as:

 Julian Opie, the most influential Minimalist Pop-Artist of the New British Sculpture movement, whose work has been internationally exhibited at major museums, public collections and institutions.
-Christopher Le Brun, President of the Royal Academy of Arts from the time of his election in 2011 until December 2019.
-Le Brun’s work is included in the permanent collections of the Tate Gallery, the British Museum, the Scottish National Gallery of Modern Art and MoMA and the Metropolitan Museum of Art in New York.
+Sir Christopher Mark Le Brun President of the Royal Academy of Arts from the time of his election in 2011 until December 2019.
+Le Brun’s work is included in the permanent collections of the Tate Gallery, the British Museum, the Scottish National Gallery of Modern Art, MoMA and the Metropolitan Museum of Art in New York.

-Hunt Slonem, with his enormous bag of technical tricks, which become apparent to the viewer the longer he stands before the work.
+Hunt Slonem, who acquires a vast set of technical skills, becomes distinctive to the viewer the longer he stands before the work.
 His paintings are layered with thick brushstrokes of vivid colour, often cut into a cross-hatched pattern that adds texture to the overall surface of the painting.
 Over fifty museums internationally include Hunt Slonem's paintings in their collections.

 Muntean & Rosenblum, is a collaborative artist duo worldwide renowned for using methods of sampling and resampling of subjects from art history and present-day popular culture.

-In a different pictorial realm, the prominent hyper-photorealists: Yigal Ozeri, Israeli artist known for large-scale cinematic portraits of young women in landscapes.
-Roberto Bernardi, who finds his muse exploring the beauty of everyday life through the reflections and transparencies in his still life paintings.
-Raphaella Spence, worldwide established for her expressive colourisation, cityscapes and turbulent, often violent marine paintings.
+In a different pictorial realm, exist the prominent hyper-photorealists; Yigal Ozeri, an Israeli artist known for large-scale cinematic portraits of young women in landscapes.
+Ben Schonzeit’s vitality in his work is in the simplicity of execution and efficiency of means.
+Raphaella Spence, who is worldwide established for her expressive colourisation, cityscapes and turbulent, often violent marine paintings.
 Simon Hennessey creates a harmonious balance to produce something that’s aesthetical and questions the boundaries of realism and where abstraction begins.

 Joana Vasconcelos employs elements of Portuguese popular culture in her large-scale installations.
 In 2012, Vasconcelos showed her work at the major annual contemporary art exhibition in the Palace of Versailles.

-George Pusenkoff, Postmodernist Russian painter and installation artist combining in his paintings modern art, cultural history and digital - pixel imagery.
-Charlotte Verity, an observational painter who draws on the natural world for her motifs.
-Antonio Marra, Op and Kinetic artist.
-The repetition of formal elements in the plan, the depersonalisation of the work and the revelation of the relativity of the vision creates fascinating visual experiences.
+Antonio Marra, an Op and Kinetic artist whose repetition of formal elements, depersonalisation of the work and the revelation of the relativity of the vision creates fascinating visual experiences.